European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-client-side.md

 <!-- GWH "Add Prebid.js to Your Site" section is identical for client side and server side. -->
 To add Prebid.js to your site, follow the instructions in [Getting Started for Developers](https://docs.prebid.org/dev-docs/getting-started.html) in the Prebid.js documentation.

-When you download the Prebid.js package, add the EUID module by checking the box next to the module named **Unified ID 2.0**, listed under the section **User ID Modules**.
+When you download the Prebid.js package, add the EUID module by checking the box next to the module named **European Unified ID**, listed under the section **User ID Modules**.

 When you've added Prebid.js to your site and confirmed that it's working properly, you're ready to configure the EUID module.